FiloSottile/gvt/README.md

     repository goes down or rewrites history, build reproducibility is lost
   * `go get` won't work on your package

+## Vendoring a different fork

+You might have your own version of a repository (i.e. a fork) but still want to vendor it at the original import path.

+Since this is not a common use-case, there's no support in `gvt fetch` for it, however, you can manually edit the `vendor/manifest` file, changing `repository` and `revision`, and then run `gvt restore`.

+`gvt update` will stay on your fork.

 ## Troubleshooting

 ### `fatal: Not a git repository [...]`